 According to the Social Identity Theory, teenagers love to be included in groups and hate the feeling of social rejection.
 This leads children and young adults to adapt their personality based on how others will think of them.
 The effects of this switch makes most teenagers feel isolated due to the fear of judgment and possible bullying situations.

 Cyberbullying is an everyday issue that is not talked about enough.
 Not only is cyberbullying dangerous for a teenager’s mental health, but it puts the rest of their life at risk.
 Almost every social media is a constant platform for communication which increases the spotlight for a target.
-BMC Psychology states that a positive correlation was found between cyberbullying victims, anxiety, and depression due to the use of social media.
+BMC Psychology states that there is a positive correlation between “cyberbullying victims, anxiety, and depression” due to the use of social media.

-If there are any problems during school, the student can visit the Grade Level Office located on the 2nd floor above the cafeteria.
-The Woodlands High School has some of the best professional counselors that love doing their job whether it’s simply listening to a student or taking action in what the next best step would be.
+Students also have access to the Grade Level Office located on the 2nd floor above the cafeteria.
+The Woodlands High School has some of the best professional counselors that love doing their job, whether it’s simply listening to a student, or helping a student determine what the next best step if they feel like social media is having a negative affect on their lives.